Click here to listen to a reading of this blog:

 A bath with Epsom salts can help you unwind and get ready for bed; relaxing muscles and leaving you feeling de-stressed.
 The magnesium in the salts relieve stress by promoting the production of serotonin and reducing the effects of adrenaline.
 Magnesium is also important in the production of energy and helping us to feel invigorated, but without feelings of restlessness/anxiety.

-Many people (including myself) state that Epsom salts help their aching muscles and tired legs/feet, headaches and sprains.
+Many thyroid patients (including myself) state that Epsom salts help their aching muscles and tired legs/feet, headaches and sprains.
 With cold and flu season underway, you could try soaking in Epsom salts as it should ease muscle aches and pains and help you get a good night’s rest.
 You may even recover faster.
-It’s been stated that it may also speed up healing by detoxifying your body and increasing your white blood cell count, as well as improve circulation and lower blood pressure.
+It’s been stated that these salts may also speed up healing by detoxifying your body and increasing your white blood cell count, as well as improving circulation and lowering blood pressure.

-Itchy and burning skin can also be alleviated with an Epsom salt bath or compress.
+I’ve noticed that itchy and burning skin can also be alleviated with an Epsom salt bath or compress, as it helps my itchy legs.

-Although I’ve never tried this, Epsom salts can also be used as a laxative, apparently!
+And although I’ve never tried it, Epsom salts can also be used as a laxative, apparently!
 This site suggests dissolving one teaspoon of Epsom salts into a cup of warm water and drinking it.

 Other interesting uses include mixing it in to your conditioner to created a hair mask rich in magnesium, and using it to take away dry patches on skin and lips.
-You could also mix some of the salts in to your face wash to create an exfoliating cleanser.
+You could also mix some of the salts in to your face wash to create an exfoliating cleanser, though it depends how coarse the salt is.

 If you’re interested in giving this many-use, loved by many Epsom Salt a go, I’ve put a link to it below, where it’s currently on offer at Amazon.